alamin-karno/sticky-bottom-cart-bar/README.md

-# WooCommerce Sticky Bottom Cart Bar
+# Sticky Bottom Cart Bar

 A lightweight custom WordPress plugin that adds a fixed **"Add to Cart"** and **"Buy Now"** bar to the bottom of WooCommerce single product pages.